 Vivid ripe fruit and earth tones create a wonderfully balanced expression, with smoky mineral depths on the palate, contrasted by waves of soft textured raspberry, spice, and a tension-filled finish that goes on and on.
-Dare I say a baby Brunello? $25.00 (Eric Guido, Vinous, April 2020) — a year ago
+Dare I say a baby Brunello? $25.00 (Eric Guido, Vinous, April 2020) — 2 years ago

 First wine of 2020! (not including Charles Heidsieck ‘06, Bérèche Brut Reserve & Macle ‘09 after midnight on NYE).

 Drank on New Year’s Day with roast pork shoulder, spiced gammon, roast potatoes, apple sauce and a cider & onion gravy.

-No tasting note but the wine was in great shape with that lovely saline tangy finish and worked very well with the meat and crackling. — a year ago
+No tasting note but the wine was in great shape with that lovely saline tangy finish and worked very well with the meat and crackling. — 3 years ago